Dartellum/chia-madmax-plot_loop/README.md

 max=95%
 farm_folder=farm/ # disk_space check only works with mount points.
 ```
 More dest folders can get added.
-Add dest3=<path>,etc, then add it to the array `final_dest`.
+Add dest3=/mount/point,etc, then add it to the array `final_dest`.
+As noted, the disk space check with `df` only returns usage with mount points and not  directly to folders.
+That is why the `farm_folder` variable exists.

 One arg is available to pass into the script.
 The arg is for how many times you want to run the script.
-Example: `./plot_loop.sh 3` will run the script three times consecutively.` The default is 2 consecutive runs.
+Example: `./plot_loop.sh 3` will run the script three times consecutively.
+The default is 2 consecutive runs.